Anti-Inflammatory Diet Plan →

 Why Drink Power Green Smoothies?

 Green Smoothies to the rescue!
 Yep.
-These smoothies are jammed packed with power nutrients and super greens.
+These smoothies are jam-packed with power nutrients and super greens.
 Plus, there’s a special green smoothie ingredient to help ease digestion.
-Which is why I define these smoothies as healthy on steroids.

 1. When you combine Vitamin C rich foods (Orange Juice, Lemon, Apple) with plant based Iron (spinach), you get better Iron absorption.

 3. Mint Leaves – Soothing herb to help ease digestion but also open up airways for better respiration.
-Mint contains menthol, a natural aromatic decongestant that helps to break up phlegm.
-I just said phlegm in a recipe.
-Ooops!
-Haha, either way, get those lungs ready to POWER up!
+Mint contains menthol, a natural aromatic decongestant.

-5. And lastly, adding in a healthy saturated fat, such as unrefined coconut oil, can not only increase your iron absorption when paired with iron rich foods, but it can also naturally BOOST energy, and quick!
+5. Adding in a healthy saturated fat, such as unrefined coconut oil, can not only increase your iron absorption when paired with iron rich foods, but it can also naturally BOOST energy, and quick!
 You see, coconut oil contains Medium Chain Triglycerides (MCTs), these are medium Chain Fatty acids.
 MCT’s are metabolized quicker.
-They are first absorbed into the bloodstream but then bypass digestion process and go straight to liver, which then turns them into ENERGY.
-Unlike other Long Chain Fatty Acids.
-Quick POWER FUEL green smoothie energy!
-Note – I have other healthy fat options in the recipe. 😉

 Print